SimonGoring/neotoma_paper/Neotoma_paper.md

 The `taxon.list` is a critical component of a `download` object.
 It lists the taxa found in the core, as well as any laboratory data, along with the units of measurement and taxonomic grouping.
 This is important information for determining which taxa make it into pollen percentages.
 The `counts` are the actual count or percentage data recorded for the core.
 The `lab.data` contains information about any spike used to determine concentrations, sample quantities and, in some cases, charcoal counts.

-We have `r length(all.downloads)` records in our analysis.
+We have 42 records in our analysis.
 The pollen taxonomy can vary substantially across cores often depending on researcher skill, or changing taxonomies for species, genera or families over time.
 This shifting taxonomy is often problematic to deal with.
 The `neotoma` package implements a taxonomic standardizer to attempt to standardize to one of four published taxonomies for the United States and Canada.
 While this function can be helpful in many cases it should also be used with care.
 The aggregation table is accessible using `data(pollen.equiv)` and the function to compile the data is called `compile_list`.

 For our purposes we are really only interested in the percentage of *Pinus* in the core, so we can compile the taxa to the most straightforward taxonomy, 'P25' from Gavin *et al*. (\cite{gavin2003statistical}).
 The first record downloaded is Andy Lake, published by Szeicz (\cite{szeicz1995late}).
 We can see in the `download` the `taxon.table` has 5 columns: